 Jerash

-What to See in Jerash (Jordan) and Useful Information about this Place
+What to see in Jerash (Jordan) and other useful information about this place

-Upon arrival, visitors can immediately see that Jerash revolves around its rich past.
-The well-preserved Roman ruins here are considered some of the best in the country, and even in the entire region of the Middle East and the former Roman Empire.
+Upon arrival, the visitor can see that in Jerash almost everything revolves around its past: the Roman vestiges that still stand are considered the best preserved in the country and even in the Middle East and all the territory that formed the Roman Empire.

-No wonder this city, known as Gerasa in ancient times, is often referred to as the ‘Pompeii of the East’ or the ‘Pompeii of Jordan.’
-Jerash has also leveraged its potential by enriching the visitor experience with heritage interpretation elements such as an archaeological museum and activities related to its glorious past.
-On this page, we will tell you what to see in Jerash and provide other useful information for your visit.
+For something this city, known as Gerasa in Antiquity, usually receives the nickname of the ‘Pompeii of the East’ or the ‘Pompeii of Jordan’.
+Jerash, in addition, it has been able to exploit its potential by enriching the visit with elements to interpret the heritage, such as an archaeological museum, and with activities related to that glorious period.
+On this page we tell you what to see in Jerash and we give you other information of interest that may be useful for your visit.

 Table of Contents

-Jerash, the capital of the Jerash Governorate, is located in northern Jordan, approximately 50 km away from Amman and about 40 km from Irbid, the other major city in the region and the second most populous city in the country.
-The Syrian border is also about 40 km away by road, while the nearest border crossing with Israel is 75 km away.
+Jerash, capital of the governorate of the same name, is located in northern Jordan, about 50 km away from Amman and about 40 km from Irbid, the other large city in the region and second most populous in the country.
+The Syrian border is also 40 km away by road, while the nearest border crossing with Israel is 75 km away.

-Its climate, like the rest of northern Jordan, is generally more mild compared to the rest of the country, with more fertile terrain and green areas in the surrounding vicinity, largely due to higher precipitation levels.
+Its climate, like all of northern Jordan, is somewhat friendlier than in the rest of the country, with more fertile land and green areas in the nearby environment, largely because it enjoys a higher level of rainfall.
 In fact, its climate is classified as typical Mediterranean.
-It’s no coincidence that this is the most densely populated area in Jordan.
-On average, the highest temperatures range around 31°C in July and August, and don’t drop below 4°C in winter.
+It is no coincidence, therefore, that this is the most densely populated area in Jordan.
+Approximately, the highest average temperatures are around 31ºC in July and August, and do not fall below 4ºC in winter.

-In order to better understand what to see in Jerash, it is essential to review its rich history, as it has left abundant and spectacular remnants for the enjoyment of any traveler.
-It is known that as early as the Neolithic period, particularly during the Bronze Age (4th millennium BC-2nd millennium BC), this territory was already inhabited, which is not surprising considering that the Near East was the epicenter of those civilizations.
+To better understand what to see in Jerash, it is essential to review its rich history, as it has left us abundant and spectacular vestiges, for the enjoyment of any traveler.
+It is known that already in the Neolithic, particularly during the Metal Age (IV millennium BC-II millennium BC), this territory was already inhabited, something that is not surprising considering that the Middle East was the epicenter of those civilizations.

-After interpreting some inscriptions discovered on the site, it is believed that Jerash was established as a city during the time of Alexander the Great, around 331 BC, when the great Hellenistic emperor was in the region, on his way to Mesopotamia after his passage through Egypt.
+After interpreting some inscriptions discovered on the ground, it is believed that Jerash was established as a city in the time of Alexander the Great, around 331 BC, when the great Hellenistic emperor was in the region, on his way to Mesopotamia after his passage through Egypt.

-What is clear is that by the 1st century BC, Gerasa (as it was known in Antiquity) already existed, as it was conquered by Pompey (64 BC), a military general and strongman in the Roman Republic.
+What is clear is that in the first century BC, Gerasa (as it was known in Antiquity) already existed, as it was conquered by Pompey (64 BC), military and strong man in Republican Rome.

-Shortly thereafter, it became part of what was known as the Decapolis: a network of city-states (probably more than 10) that marked the boundaries of the Roman Empire in the East, enjoying significant autonomy (coinage) but deeply Romanized, adopting their traditional urbanism and the cult of the emperor.
-Other cities of the Roman Decapolis in present-day Jordan were Philadelphia (Amman) and Gadara (Umm Qais).
-Jerash or Gerasa flourished thanks to its rich agriculture and iron mining, establishing trade relations with its surroundings, for example with the Nabateans of Petra.
+Shortly afterwards it became part of what was known as the Decapolis: a sort of network of city-states (probably more than 10) that marked the confines of the Roman Empire in the East, enjoying an important autonomy (coinage) but deeply Romanized, adopting its traditional urbanism and the cult of the emperor.
+Other cities of the Roman Decapolis in present-day Jordan were Philadelphia (

-From AD 106 onwards, it entered a new phase: it was expanded and reformed during the time of Emperor Trajan and, above all, Hadrian, who visited it personally.
-This was precisely the reason why the Arch of Hadrian was erected, with which the city welcomed the emperor triumphantly.
-In the early 3rd century, Gerasa reached its peak and is believed to have had 20,000 inhabitants.
+From 106 AD it enters a new phase: it is enlarged and reformed in the time of Emperor Trajan and, above all, Hadrian, who visited it personally.
+That was precisely why Hadrian’s Arch was erected, with which the city triumphantly welcomed the emperor.
+At the beginning of the third century, Gerasa reached its apogee and it is believed that it had 20,000 inhabitants.

-In the 5th and 6th centuries, after the fall of the Western Roman Empire, the city continued under the rule of its Byzantine successors, who erected religious temples, as visitors can see in Jerash today.
-In addition, there is evidence of Hebrew inscriptions in one of them, suggesting the existence of a small Jewish community at that time.
+Already in the fifth and sixth centuries, after the fall of the Western Roman Empire, the city continued under the rule of its Byzantine successors, who erected religious temples, as visitors can see in Jerash. today.
+In addition, in one of them there is evidence of Hebrew inscriptions, which suggests the existence of a small Jewish community at the time.

-In the early 7th century, Jerash experienced a brief Persian conquest, but from around 640, Gerasa came under Muslim rule: the Umayyad Caliphate, with its capital in Damascus, which led to a new period of economic prosperity, as can be deduced from its remarkable local ceramic production.
+At the beginning of the seventh century it lived a short-lived Persian conquest, but especially from approximately 640, Gerasa was under Muslim rule: the Umayyad Caliphate, with capital in Damascus, which led to a new period of economic flourishing, as can be deduced from its remarkable local ceramic production.

-This was interrupted by a devastating earthquake in the 8th century, which plunged the city into deep decline.
-In the 12th century, the Crusaders established a garrison in Jerash, reusing structures for military purposes, such as the Temple of Artemis.
-This was short-lived, as Muslim rule was restored shortly thereafter, with Ayyubids, Mamluks, and Ottomans successively.
+That was interrupted by a devastating earthquake in the eighth century, which plunged the city into deep decline.
+In the twelfth century, the Crusaders settled in Jerash a garrison, reusing structures for military purposes, such as the Temple of Artemis.
+It was something ephemeral, because shortly after the Muslim rule was again restored, with Ayyubids, Mamluks and Ottomans, successively.

-Jerash experienced a certain revival in the late 19th century with the massive arrival of Circassian population displaced from Russia.
-A modern city parallel to the Roman ruins began to grow.
-Since then, awareness of the great value of the site has increased, with numerous archaeological projects initiated, and in the late 20th century, its integration into major tourist circuits.
+Some revival Jerash experienced at the end of the nineteenth century with the massive arrival of Circassian population, displaced from Russia.
+A parallel modern city began to grow, next to the Roman ruins.
+Since then, awareness of the great value of the place has increased, initiating numerous archaeological projects and, already at the end of the twentieth century, its integration into the great tourist circuits.

 What to see in Jerash

-As you can imagine, most of the monuments to see in Jerash are related to its Roman past, concentrated in a very unified and compact archaeological site, which greatly facilitates the visit.
-These are the main points of interest within the archaeological site:
+As you can imagine, most monuments to see in Jerash They are related to its Roman past, concentrated in a very unitary and compact archaeological site, which greatly facilitates the visit.
+These are the main places of interest within this archaeological site:

-• Hadrian’s Arch: It is the spectacular entrance gate that welcomes the visitor… and that welcomed Emperor Hadrian on his grand visit to the city of Gerasa in 129 AD.
-It is about 13 meters high and has a very elegant style, as was customary among the Romans.
-Therefore, it is a good starting point for the visit, even before reaching the visitor center.
+• Arch of Hadrian: is the spectacular gateway that welcomes the visitor… and that he welcomed the emperor Hadrian on his brand new visit to the city of Gerasa, back in 129.
+It is about 13 meters high and very elegant style, as was customary among the Romans.
+Therefore, it is a good starting point for the visit, before even reaching the visitor center.

-• Hippodrome or Roman circus: It is a large elongated space where sports events and chariot races were held.
-It could have had a capacity for about 15,000 spectators.
+• Hippodrome or Roman circus: it is a large elongated space where sporting events and races of beams and chariots were held.
+It could have a capacity for about 15,000 spectators

-• Temple of Artemis: It was the main temple of ancient Gerasa and, therefore, an essential place to see in Jerash.
-It was dedicated to Artemis/Diana, the goddess of hunting and fertility, and daughter of Zeus/Saturn.
-It dates back to the mid-2nd century AD.
-Its spectacularity lies not only in the fact that 11 of its 12 Corinthian columns are preserved, as well as part of its vaults, but also in its elevated location that gives it prominence.
-Since the late 4th century, when Christianity was already the official religion, it began to be dismantled to build churches.
+• Temple of Artemis: it was the main temple of ancient Gerasa and, therefore, an essential place to see in Jerash.
+It was dedicated to Artemis/Diana, goddess of hunting and fertility, and daughter of Zeus/Saturn.
+It dates from the middle of the second century A.D.
+Its spectacularity lies not only in the fact that 11 of its 12 Corinthian columns are preserved, as well as part of its vaults, but also in the fact that it has an elevated location that gives it prominence.
+From the end of the fourth century, when Christianity was already the official religion, it began to be dismantled to build churches.
 It was also used for military purposes by Arabs and Crusaders.

-• Forum: Spectacular public square, the center of social life in Roman Gerasa, with an unusual oval shape, with about fifty Ionic columns still standing.
-It is approximately 90 meters long and 80 meters wide and dates back to the 1st century AD.
+• Forum: spectacular public square, center of social life in the Roman Gerasa, has a peculiar oval shape that makes it unusual, with fifty Ionic columns still standing.
+It is approximately 90 meters long and 80 meters wide and dates from the first century AD

-• Theaters: Gerasa had not one, but two theaters.
-And that speaks to the importance and lively cultural life it developed.
-Therefore, both are part of this list of things to see in Jerash.
-The larger one is the South Theater, with a capacity of about 5,000 spectators and was built in the late 1st century AD.
-The North Theater, on the other hand, could accommodate about 2,000 people, was built in the late 2nd century AD, and was mainly used for large meetings with a political character.
+• Theaters: Gerasa did not have a single theater, but two.
+And that speaks to the importance and lively cultural life that it developed.
+Therefore, both are part of this list of things what to see in Jerash.
+The largest is the South Theater, with a capacity of about 5,000 spectators and was built at the end of the first century AD.
+The North Theater, on the other hand, could accommodate about 2,000 people, was held at the end of the second century AD and was mainly used for large meetings with a political character.

-• Temples of Zeus: located a short distance from each other, the one known as the ‘upper’ temple still has imposing columns of 15 meters standing, but it was destroyed in the 8th century by the devastating earthquake, as can be seen from the fallen blocks on the ground.
-Under this temple, there is also a vaulted and columned gallery.
-The other one, also known as the Naos of Zeus, was built in the mid-2nd century AD and offers beautiful views of the forum.
+• Temples of Zeus: located a short distance from each other, the one known as ‘superior’ preserves imposing columns of 15 meters, but was demolished in the eighth century with the devastating earthquake, as can be understood by the blocks fallen on the ground.
+Under this temple, in addition, there is a vaulted and columned gallery.
+The other, also known as Naos of Zeus, was built in the mid-second century AD and offers beautiful views of the forum.

-• Cardo and Decumanus: were the two main roads of Gerasa, as was common in Roman urban planning, intersecting in the center of the city.
-The Cardus Maximus had a length of about 800 meters, went from the North Gate to the Forum, and was completely columned, although now only some columns (assembled in the 20th century) are preserved.
-As for the Decumanus, there were actually several, with the southern one being the most important, where several churches congregated.
+• Cardo and Decumanus: they were the two main roads of Gerasa, as was usual in Roman urbanism, intersecting in the center of the city.
+The Cardus Maximus had a length of about 800 meters, ran from the North Gate to the Forum and was completely columned, although now only some are preserved standing (assembled in the twentieth century).
+As far as the Decumanus is concerned, there were actually several, the south being the most important, where several churches congregated.

-• North Gate: It was the monumental entrance to the city from the north, for those coming from the Roman city of Pella.
-It dates back to the early 2nd century AD.
+• North Gate: it was the monumental access to the city from the north, for those arriving from the Roman city of Pella.
+It dates from the beginning of the second century AD

 • Baths: like any good Roman city, there was no lack of baths.
 There were two: the Westerners, next to the cathedral, not far from Cardus Maximus; and the Orientals, outside the walled city